Blithe Spirit (1945 film): Production

-Nearby houses were used for exteriors: Denham Mount (Charles' and Ruth's home) and Fairway in Cheapside (Madame Arcati's house); some filming was also done at Blacksmith's Lane.
-One source mentions a third location: "Condomine House, exteriors".
+Two houses in Buckinghamshire were used for exteriors: Denham Mount (Charles and Ruth's home) and another in Cheapside Lane (Madame Arcati's house).

 The play had been a major success, and Coward advised Lean not to jeopardise this with the adaptation, telling him "Just photograph it, dear boy".
 In spite of this, Lean made a number of changes such as adding exterior scenes, whereas the play had been set entirely in a single room, showing scenes like the car journey to Folkestone which had only been referred to in the play.
 Perhaps most importantly, the final scene, in which Charles dies and joins his two wives as a spirit, does not occur in the play, which ends with his leaving his house after taunting his former wives, of whom he is now free.
 Coward objected strenuously to this change, charging Cineguild with having ruined the best play he ever wrote.

+Margaret Rutherford said that the film "seemed to go on for ever", taking six months instead of the planned twelve weeks because of difficulties involving the colour stock.

 As with most of Coward's work, Blithe Spirit is renowned for its sophisticated dialogue.
 During an argument with Ruth, Charles declares, "If you're trying to compile an inventory of my sex life, I feel it only fair to warn you that you've omitted several episodes.
 I shall consult my diary and give you a complete list after lunch."
 The line, considered extremely risqué by censors, was deleted from the US release.